 - The Council now has less time to prepare the financial statements and supporting working papers.
-Risks to the Council include internal quality assurance arrangements, late working papers, and slippage in delivering data for analytics work in format and to the timescales required. - As your auditor, we have a more significant peak in our audit work and a shorter period to complete the audit.
-Risks for auditors relate to delivery of all audits within the same compressed timetable.
+Risks to the Council include slippage in delivering data for analytics work in format and to time required, late working papers and internal quality assurance arrangements. - As your auditor, we have a more significant peak in our audit work and a shorter period to complete the audit.
+Risks for auditors relate to delivery of all audits within same compressed timetable.
 Slippage at one client could potentially put delivery of others at risk.